 While the outside of the base dried, we added some spray glue and some pages from an old book as shelf liners on the inside of the cupboards.
-She loves that look…and this was a great idea for covering the inside shelves.
+My "friend" loves that look…and this was a great idea for covering the inside shelves.

 Once the whole thing was dry and ready to move, there were castors added to the base piece…so that it would be easy to move if the need should arise, and the whole project was taken into the house, and set into position!

 I added little wooden knobs to the drawers, that were painted and stained to match the finish…my 'friend' did not want to add backing to the top…she wanted to see her wall color through it.